 Do I need the pump on in my RV when using the freshwater tank?

-An RV’s water pump should be on when using the freshwater tank.
+The RV pump should be on when using the freshwater tank.
 It is designed to pump water when you’re not connected to a campground’s water supply.
 But to have the pump on, there must be water in the freshwater tank.

 But it won’t break anything if you forget to turn it off after you connect at a campground.
 You’ll just notice the water pulses out instead of a steady stream.